 On the day of her first public appearance, Queen Anne was dressed in a luxurious pleated gown of cloth of gold, which was lavishly adorned with sumptuous jewels.
 She was accompanied by sixty ladies-in-waiting.
 One of them was Anne’s maternal cousin, Lady Mary Howard, soon to become Duchess of Richmond and Somerset.
 Carlo Capello, the Venetian ambassador in England, reported on the 12th of April that Henry had already been married for several months.

 Eustace Chapuys wrote about Anne’s first public appearance as queen:

-The King is very watchful of the countenance of the people, and begs the lords to go and visit and make their court to the new Queen, whom he intends to have solemnly crowned after Easter, when he will have feastings and tournaments; and some think that Clarencieux went four days ago to France to invite gentlemen at arms to the tourney, after the example of Francis, who did so at his nuptials.
-I know not whether this will be before or after, but the King has secretly appointed with the archbishop of Canterbury that of his office, without any other pressure, he shall cite the King as having two wives; and upon this, without summoning the Queen, he will declare that he was at liberty to marry as he has done without waiting for a dispensation or sentence of any kind.”
+The king is very watchful of the countenance of the people, and begs the lords to go and visit and make their court to the new queen, whom he intends to have solemnly crowned after Easter, when he will have feastings and tournaments; and some think that Clarencieux went four days ago to France to invite gentlemen at arms to the tourney, after the example of Francois, who did so at his nuptials.
+I know not whether this will be before or after, but the king has secretly appointed with the Archbishop of Canterbury for his office.
+Without any other pressure, he shall cite the king as having two wives; and upon this, without summoning the queen, he will declare that he was at liberty to marry as he has done without waiting for a dispensation or sentence of any kind.”

 Text © 2021 Olivia Longueville